varunsingh4/varunsingh4/README.md

 - 👯 I’m looking to collaborate on **Open Source Projects**

-- 💬 Ask me about **JavaScript, Angular, C#, CSS, Machine Learning, and Data Analysis**
+- 💬 Ask me about **Full Stack Web Development, Machine Learning, and Data Analysis**

 - 📫 How to reach me **vnsingh@ucdavis.edu**